 Why do you need to insure your bicycle?

-In 2017, 290,000 bicycles were reported stolen in England and Wales according to crime statistics from the Office of Statistics.
+In the year to March 2020, 275,000 stolen bikes were reported in England and Wales, according to the ONS.
 But with an estimated 71% of bicycle thefts never recorded with police, the true number of stolen bicycles is likely much higher.

 What does bicycle insurance cover?